Lithos-Protocol/Lithos-Client/TestnetNode.md

 - Sync the blockchain
 - Sign transactions using the node wallet keystore
-- Provide block and header data for rollup evaluation
+- Provide block and superShare data for rollup evaluation
 - Expose a REST API Lithos communicates with

 The node must be running and fully synced before Lithos can operate.